Shmilowitz/pythonDataset/README.md

  ** Questions for you guys **
  * Which ethnicity and which weapon is mostly used?
- * what is th age of the youngest victim and the oldest victim?
+ * what is the age of the youngest victim and the oldest victim?
  * Male or female perpetrators?
  * Top 10 states?
  * Top 3 incident?